-Peter Jonathan Leyland is Professor of Public Law at London Metropolitan University and Visiting Professor of Law at the School of Oriental and African Studies, University of London.
-He has published widely in the field of comparative constitutional law, on Thailand’s constitutional and legal system and UK constitutional and administrative law.
-The subject matter of his research has included approaches to comparative public law; devolution, particularly in comparative perspective; freedom of information; utility regulation; and executive accountability – pursued in both a UK and comparative aspect, the latter relating especially to Italy and Thailand.
+Professor Peter Leyland is Senior Teaching Fellow and Visiting Professor of Public Law at the School of Oriental and African Studies and emeritus Professor of Public Law, London Metropolitan University.
+He has published widely in the field of UK public law, comparative constitutional law, on Thailand’s constitutional and legal system and UK constitutional and administrative law.
+The subject matter of his research has included the following themes, pursued in both a UK and comparative aspect, the latter relating especially to Italy and Thailand:

 Series founder and co-editor: Constitutional Systems of the World, Hart Publishing.